by Amy Spangler

 November 19, 2011

-A baby’s brain continues to grow reaching 80 percent of its adult size around 2 years of age.
-To allow for this growth, the bones that form the head or skull are soft.
-They will eventually grow together and harden, which usually takes 12–24 months.
-If babies spend a lot of time on their backs, a flat spot can form on their heads, and little or no hair may grow on those spots.
-The flat area will disappear and hair will grow back once babies start to roll over, sit up, crawl, and walk.
+A baby’s brain is not fully developed at birth; it continues to grow and reaches 80 percent of its adult size when a child is about 2 years of age.
+To allow for this growth, a baby’s head or skull is made up of soft bones that grow together and harden over time—this process usually takes about 12–24 months.
+If a baby spends a lot of time on her back (or consistently lies on one side or the other), a flat spot can form on her head.
+Little or no hair may grow on those spots.
+Once the baby starts to roll over, sit up, crawl, and walk, the flat spot will usually disappear and hair will grow back.
 In rare cases, the baby’s head can become severely misshapen.
-If so, a special helmet, molded to fit the baby’s head, may need to be worn between the ages of 4 and 6 months.

-The American Academy of Pediatrics (AAP) recently revised their guidelines for preventing and treating babies with flat heads (positional placiocephaly).
-A copy of the AAP report, Prevention and Management of Positional Skull Deformities in Infants, can be found in the December 2011 issue of Pediatrics.
+For more about positional plagiocephaly, see the AAP guidelines, Prevention and Management of Positional Skull Deformities in Infants, published in the December 2011 issue of Pediatrics.

 Copyright ©2015 baby gooroo, inc.